|Clare-Gladwin Regional Education Service District|

 |Bylaws & Policies|

-The technology protection measures may not be disabled at any time that students may be using the Network, if such disabling will cease to protect against access to materials that are prohibited under the Children's Internet Protection Act.
+The technology protection measures may not be disabled at any time that students may be using the Education Technology, if such disabling will cease to protect against access to materials that are prohibited under the Children's Internet Protection Act.
 Any staff member who attempts to disable the technology protection measures will be subject to disciplinary action, up to and including termination.

 Staff members will participate in professional development programs in accordance with the provisions of law and this policy.
 Training shall include: